 <VtReport> | C:\Windows\regedit.exe | VT infection rate: 0/43 (0.0%)

 The expression VT infection rate: 0/43 (0.0%) means the file has been analyzed by 43 anti-virus programs and all all of them said the fie was clean.
 If two programs had given a positive result, it would be VT infection rate: 2/43 (4.6%), and so on.

 Note that the results from VIrusTotal can take a while, depending on how overloaded the server is, and your internet speed.
 VirusTotal is a very well known service, and used by millions of people, so be patient, and if it fails once, just try again.

 You can combine several modes:

-When created, log will be automatically opened with the Log analyzer.
+After the scan is complete created, log will be automatically opened with the Log analyzer.
 You'll be able to find the log file at the location you chose for it to be created.

-Click Analyze log to open the log with the Log analyzer, a text editor included with UVK and specially created to simplify searching for infected items on the log and create UVK scripts.
+Press Analyze log to open the log with the Log analyzer, a text editor included with UVK and specially created to simplify searching for infected items on the log and create UVK scripts.